cdapio/cdap/docs/2.0.0/developer-guide/continuuity-reactor-developer-guide-2.0.0.md

 > continuuity-reactor start
 ```

-Go to the local Reactor Dashboard at [http://localhost:9999/](http://localhost:9999/) and drag the `HelloWorld.jar` onto the Dashboard.
+Go to the local Reactor Dashboard at [http://localhost:9999/](http://localhost:9999/) and drag the `HelloWorld-1.0.0.jar` onto the Dashboard.
 The HelloWorld app will appear in the Overview page.
 Click it to see the stream, flow, flowlet, dataset and procedure that belong to this application.
 To send a name to the stream, click the flow named WhoFlow and you will see a graphic rendering of the flow.
 Click the Start button to start the flow, then click the stream item labeled “who”, enter a name in the text box, and press Enter or click Inject.

 Click __Query__ in the sidebar menu and you’ll see the Greeting procedure.
 Click it to go to the Procedure screen, then click Start to run the procedure.
 Now you can enter a query.
 Type the method name `“greet”` into the Method box and click __EXECUTE__ to see the response.
 The name you entered into the “who” stream displays on the page.